davelnewton/avow-ci/README.md

 Additionally I don't have the time to invest in dealing with egregious claims and accusations as I start a new job and am focused on new successes.

-As of April 18, 2014 I will be completely removing this git repository and it's history to comply with my former employer's request.
+As of April 18, 2014 I will be completely removing this git repository and its history to comply with my former employer's request.

 I can only hope that in the spirit of innovation and open source, my former employer makes